CIES AWARDS

 Applications for The Elizabeth Sherman Swing Award are open from October 15 to November 19, 2024 at 11:59pm ET.

-The Elizabeth Sherman Swing Award was established in 2020 to recognize an emerging scholar who is conducting research on the policies or practices of multiculturalism and/or multilingualism in Europe and is planning to present this research at the annual CIES conference.
+The Elizabeth Sherman Swing Award was established in 2020 to recognize an emerging scholar who is conducting research on the policies or practices of multiculturalism and/or multilingualism in Europe and/or other countries is planning to present this research at the annual CIES conference.
 The award was created to honor the distinguished contributions of Elizabeth Sherman Swing who served as the first CIES historian and dedicated her academic and professional career to research on the issues of multiculturalism and multilingualism, broadly defined.
 This award is funded from a bequest from Elizabeth Sherman Swing.

-The award is conferred on an outstanding emerging scholar for a paper that has been accepted for presentation at the upcoming CIES conference, either virtually or in-person, and demonstrates research excellence, including (a) significance of the article’s theoretical and/or conceptual framework; (b) degree of sophistication or innovation of methodology used; (c) soundness of data collection and analysis; (d) social utility and its implication for policy; and (e) degree to which the article addresses problems of multiculturalism/multilingualism in Europe from an international, intercultural, or comparative perspective.
+The award is conferred on an outstanding emerging scholar for a paper that has been accepted for presentation at the upcoming CIES conference, either virtually or in-person, and demonstrates research excellence, including (a) significance of the article’s theoretical and/or conceptual framework; (b) degree of sophistication or innovation of methodology used; (c) soundness of data collection and analysis; (d) social utility and its implication for policy; and (e) degree to which the article addresses problems of multiculturalism/multilingualism in Europe and/or other countries from an international, intercultural, or comparative perspective.

 The award shall be given to an emerging scholar, defined as someone either in the final year of Ph.D./Ed.D. studies or early career post-Ph.D./Ed.D. for up to five years.
 The award is given for an unpublished paper based on an abstract submitted and approved for the next conference plus the required 2000-word summary.
 The winner will be presented with the award in person at that conference or virtually if necessary.

 Eligible candidates must submit their applications to the Office of Executive Director ([email protected]) by November 19th, 2024 at 11:59 pm ET.

 Applications must include a) a 2000-word summary of the paper, (b) the CIES letter of acceptance of the conference proposal, (c) proof of their Ph.D. status, and (d) a copy of their resume.